Last Updated: March 26, 2026

 Most newly acquired payara will only accept live fish as food.
 This typically means feeder fish like rosy reds, silversides, or tilapia, depending on the size of your payara.
 The challenge is that live feeder fish carry a significant risk of introducing parasites and diseases to your tank.
 If you go this route, quarantine and gut-load your feeders first.

 Feeding frequency: Juveniles should be fed daily.
-Adults can be fed every 2-3 days, offering prey items roughly one-quarter to one-third of the payara’s body length.
+Adults is fed every 2-3 days, offering prey items roughly one-quarter to one-third of the payara’s body length.

 Pro tip: Never use goldfish as feeders.
 They’re nutritionally poor and high in thiaminase, which breaks down vitamin B1 and causes long-term health problems.
 If you must feed live, use gut-loaded guppies, rosy reds, or farm-raised tilapia fry.